umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 {% hint style="info" %}
-We have created a sample pipeline for GitHub which includes YAML-files and custom PowerShell scripts to interact with the Umbraco Cloud API.
+We have created a sample pipeline for GitHub.
+It includes YAML-files and custom PowerShell scripts to interact with the Umbraco Cloud API.

 You can get the samples for GitHub and Azure Devops from this [repository](https://GitHub.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).